 George was, and still is, an introspective man.
 "I've got to believe that Foster is the cleanest living athlete in sports," Sparky Anderson once said.
 He didn't drink alcohol, curse, smoke, chew tobacco or consume caffeine.
 He was a master in karate which taught him patience, discipline and balance.
+So did his faith in God; while teammates were out enjoying the nightlife in the city, George was usually in his hotel room reading the Bible.

-Hire him to speak to your organization and share the wisdom he has collected over his lifetime
+George Foster is an all-time great in baseball and in life.
+Hire him to speak to your organization and share the wisdom he has collected over his lifetime.